ga-wdi-lessons/rails-routing/readme.md

 </ul>
 ```

-From an artist show page, click on a song.
+From an `artist` `show` page, click on a `song`.
 You should get an error.
 * Try fixing the `songs/show.html.erb` file.
 * **HINT:** You might have to add an instance variable to `songs_controller.rb`.
-  * Remember, our song routes don't look the same as they did before!
+  * Remember, our `song` routes doesn't look the same as they did before!

 ### Form Helpers

 Something else we'll need to change are forms.
-Let's try making a new song.
+Let's try making a new `song`.
-* From an artist show page, click on the "(+)" next to "Songs".
+* From an `artist` `show` page, click on the "(+)" next to "Songs".

 No immediate error!
 But it's not working quite yet.
-Let's try creating a song.
+Let's try creating a `song`.

 ![Seventh error](images/seventh-error.png)